 Undergraduates Enrolled in Graduate Courses

 In some cases, an undergraduate student may be accepted provisionally to a Rice graduate program, allowing the student to pursue simultaneously graduate and undergraduate degrees while still classified as an undergraduate student.
-In order to maintain need-based financial aid eligibility as an undergraduate, the student must be classified as an undergraduate student and be enrolled in at least 12 undergraduate semester credit hours toward the undergraduate degree.
+In order to maintain need-based financial aid eligibility as a full-time undergraduate, the student must be classified as an undergraduate student and be enrolled in at least 12 undergraduate semester credit hours toward the undergraduate degree.
 If the undergraduate hours drop below 12 semester credit hours, then the need-based financial aid may be adjusted or cancelled.
 Need-based aid is not available once the student is classified as a graduate level student or graduate level credit hours exceed undergraduate level credit hours for the semester.

 Need-based aid is available to international students and is decided on a case-by-case basis.
 If the student indicated on the application for admission that need-based aid would be required to attend, then the student must submit an application for need-based aid to the Office of Financial Aid, and that office will determine whether there is demonstrated need.
 Eligible students must reapply each year by submitting a CSS Profile.
 International students not receiving need-based aid in their first year are not eligible to apply for need-based aid in subsequent years at Rice.